15 Resume Writing Tips to Help You Write a Winning Resume

 15. Submit your resume to potential employers.
 Have the courage to submit your resume.
 Think of it as a game where your odds of winning increase with every resume you submit.
 You really do increase your odds with every resume you submit.
 Use a three-tiered approach.
 Apply for some jobs that appear to be beneath you.
 Perhaps they will turn out to be more than they appeared to be once you interview for them.
 Or perhaps once you have your foot in the door you can learn of other opportunities.
 Apply for jobs that seem to be just at your level.
 You will get interviews for some of those jobs.
 See how each job stacks up.
 Try for some jobs that seem like a stretch.
 That’s how you grow — by taking risks.
 Don’t rule yourself out.
 Trust the process.
 Good luck in your job search!

-Copyright © 2000-2019 Quest Outplacement.
+Copyright © 2000-2022 Quest Outplacement.
 All Rights Reserved.
-Reproduction of this article is prohibited without the consent of Quest Outplacement, an outplacement company that provides employee outplacement services to employers nationwide.
+Reproduction of this article is prohibited without the consent of Quest Outplacement, an outplacement services company that provides employee outplacement assistance to employers nationwide.